mhasan341/jigger-demo/README.md

 ## Licence
 Feel free to fork, open PR or do whatever you wish with this repo at your OWN RISK.
 PERIOD.

-## Attribution
-The videos of the app are sole property of the app owner, used with permission.